Albizia acle: Description

 The leaves are bipinnately compound, usually with one pair of pinnae, each with 3 to 6 pairs of leaflets.
 The flowers are greenish-white, borne on small, rounded heads.

 The trunk has no buttress but has swollen roots.
-The crown is broadly spreading and open., The bark is dark brown, brittle and creamy white when freshly cut, turning to vermillion or reddish yellow after exposure.
+The crown is broadly spreading and open.
+The bark is dark brown, brittle and creamy white when freshly cut, turning to vermillion or reddish yellow after exposure.

 The species has a slow growth rate.
-A 25-year-old tree attains a growth of approximately 16 m in height and 23 cm in diameter given good site conditions.
+A 25-year-old tree attains a growth of approximately in height and in diameter given good site conditions.

 Uses

 Akle is one of the most widely used Philippine woods.
 It is one of the best cabinet timbers of the country on account of its warm-brown color, fine texture and lasting qualities.
 It is also used for house construction, naval constructions, furniture, sculptures and musical instruments.

 Distribution

 Akle is widely distributed in the Philippines.
 It is found in Albay, Bataan, Bulacan, Camarines Norte, Camarines Sur, Capiz, Cebu, Davao, Ilocos Norte, Masbate, Mindoro Occidental, Negros Oriental, Nueva Ecija, Surigao, Tarlac and Zambales.

 It is also found in Indonesia and Celebes.